gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 - your application will keep building and working in the future as it did today because the significant version pin protects you from pulling in versions whose API would not match.

 Does this uphold in practice?
-For me, [Hynek Schlawack](https://hynek.me/) pointed out first that it does not.
-Initially, in some [tweets](https://twitter.com/llanga/status/1253962015846121472), and then in more detail within a talk held at a [Remote Python Pizza](https://remote.python.pizza/) conference.
-Looking back at my experience with this, I tend to agree.
+[Hynek Schlawack](https://hynek.me/) pointed out first that it does not, initially in some [tweets](https://twitter.com/llanga/status/1253962015846121472), and then in more detail in a talk at [Remote Python Pizza](https://remote.python.pizza/).
+Looking back at my experience, I agree.

 {{< figure src="silky_sit.webp" alt="Silky sitting" >}}

 ## What's the problem with semantic versioning?

-On paper, semantic versioning seems to be addressing all we need to encode the evolution and state of our library.
-I think the issue is not with the semantic versioning standard itself; indeed, people would like to follow it.
+On paper, semantic versioning addresses everything we need to encode the evolution and state of our library.
+The issue is not with the standard itself; people would like to follow it.
 However, **most library maintainers/developers out there don't have enough resources to follow semantic versioning**.

 Maintaining a library is very time-consuming.
 I can attest to that, as I have maintained two myself for a few years now: tox (3) and virtualenv (2).
 My experience is within the Python ecosystem, but I can imagine other languages are similar.